On C*-algebras associated to right LCM semigroups: Applications

-So the action is strongly effective. \end{proof} We can describe those semigroups $X^*\bowtie G$ that satisfy (C1).
+We can describe those semigroups $X^*\bowtie G$ that satisfy (C1).
 Recall from \cite[page 22]{LW} (or \cite{Nek1}) that a self-similar action of $G$ on $X$ is \emph{recurrent} if the action of $G$ on $X$ is transitive and the homomorphism $\phi_x$ is surjective for any $x\in X$.
 By \cite[Lemma 1.3(8)]{LW}, the last condition is equivalent to $\phi_w$ being surjective for all $w\in X^*.$

-\begin{lemma} Let $G$ be a recurrent self-similar action on $X$.
-Then $S:=X^*\bowtie G$ satisfies (C1).
-In the converse direction, if $S$ satisfies (C1), then all maps $\phi_x$ for $x\in X$ are surjective. \end{lemma}